extdn/extdn-badge-repository/README.md

 The output will show JSON which can then be added to a new file in the `extensions/` folder.

+Do not forget to add a `information_url` and a `repository_url` in your JSON file.
+THe `repository_url` information is mandatory for all non-ExtDN members.

 ## Todo
 - Enhance styling of badge on webpage
 - Add minified CSS and JavaScript (and generate via Gulp script)